etamicron/cf4/README.md

 12. Try launching the demo again.

 # CMEaWoT Patch Notes

+## v0.1 - The 3d Update, SAVE the World
+- Models can now be saved in the new .bxt file format
+- BXT will now be included in all engine packages
+- ADH has been retired in favor of the CCME model editor

 ## v0.0.1 - The 3d Update, Occlusion Patch
 - Occlusion updated to fix certain issues